 The real challenge lies in measuring bandwidth for an enterprise (large) network.
 You have to disconnect your entire networking infrastructure or plug your laptop directly into the slot provided by your ISP and then run the speed test, preferably outside of office hours.

-Scared?
+Perplexed?
 Don't be.
-BhaiFi does this heavy lifting and tells you the accurate Speedtest results by itself
+BhaiFi does all this heavy lifting and gives you the accurate Speedtest results

 Since you are using BhaiFi, Your job now is a piece of cake.